lagner/QGumboParser/README.md

 ## Introduction
 If you need to parse HTML page in Qt application it can be a problem.
 Qt doesn't have a HTML parser.
 You can use [gumbo-parser]("https://github.com/google/gumbo-parser") developed by google but it was written in pure C and doesn't provide Qt-like interface.
-Therefore not so comfortable to work with.
+Therefore it is not so comfortable to work with.
 This small library solves the issue.

 ## Quick Start
-The easist way to use QGumboParser is add it to your project as git submodule.
+The easiest way to use QGumboParser is add it to your project as git submodule.
 To add the library use the following steps:
 - Create Subdirs Project.
 - Add application subproject.
 "Qt Console Application" for example